 Need more?
 Try their solid no-logging policy, automatic kill switch, split tunneling, and DNS leak protection.
 Even better, ExpressVPN is headquartered in the British Virgin Islands, ensuring that your business is your own and shielded completely from the international surveillance agreements between major world powers.

 - Unblocks US Netflix, BBC iPlayer and other streaming services

 - Strict no-logs policy for personal information

 - Great support (24/7 chat).

 CyberGhost is uncompromising in its dedication to customer service.
 We’re not talking about the extensive FAQs or 24/7 live support (though we do love those features); CyberGhost is quite possibly the easiest-to-use VPN anywhere.

 Once you download and install the app–available on Windows, Mac, iOS, Android, Linux, and more–you’ll be greeted by a minimalist, colorful interface, which presents you with 6 simple connection options: Surf Anonymously, Unblock Streaming, Protect Network, Torrent Anonymously, Unblock Basic Websites and Choose My Server.
 Clicking any of the first five will automatically configure your VPN for optimal performance for that use-case.
-The sixth lets you manually choose from one of their 3,700+ servers, 59 of which are based in Romania.
+The sixth lets you manually choose from one of their 6,300 servers across 89 countries, 84 of which are based in Romania.

 Of course, power users can dig a little deeper, and toggle on options to block malicious websites, block ads, block online tracking, data compression, enable automated HTTPS redirects, or simply boost speed.
 You’ll never be disappointed with 256-bit AES encryption, one of the industry’s best no-logging policies (not even your signup email is retained), a kill switch, plus unlimited bandwidth and speed.
 Best of all?
 CyberGhost is headquartered in Romania, a truly privacy-friendly jurisdiction.